 Let’s explore some practical examples to illustrate the application of the average speed equation:

-Example 1: Car Journey
+Problem 1: Car Journey

 Suppose you are travelling from City A to City B, a distance of 300 kilometres.
 The journey takes a total of 5 hours, including rest stops.
 To calculate the average speed, we divide the total distance by the total time: